-Until recently however, individual radial temperature profiles were rarely available beyond $z > 0.3$ (although see e.g. \citealt{kot05,bal12,man16} for pioneering studies).
+Until recently however, individual radial temperature profiles were rarely available beyond $z > 0.3$ (however, see e.g. \citealt{kot05,bal12,man16} for pioneering studies).
 While the advent of SZE surveys by ACT \citep{has13}, SPT \citep{ble15} and Planck \citep{PSZ2}, has transformed the quest for high-$z$ systems, X-ray follow-up deep enough to measure annular temperature profiles of these new $z>0.3$ SZE-discovered clusters has concentrated on the highest-mass objects.
-They are the `easiest' systems to observe, being X-ray bright, leading to good precision on the radial temperature distribution \citep[see e.g.][where the individual thermodynamic profiles of systems up to $z \sim 1$ are measured]{bar17,bar19}.
-Results from stacking \citep[e.g.][]{mac14} can yield the average behaviour, but cannot study intrinsic scatter in the profiles.
+Being X-ray bright, they are the `easiest' systems to observe, leading to good a precision on the radial temperature distribution \citep[see e.g.][where the individual thermodynamic profiles of systems up to $z \sim 1$ are measured]{bar17,bar19}.
+Results from stacking \citep[e.g.][]{mac14} can yield the average behaviour, but do not offer insights into the intrinsic scatter in the profiles.

 In this paper we introduce the Evolution of X-ray galaxy Cluster Properties in a Representative Sample (\excpres).
-Consisting of 31 X-ray selected clusters in the redshift range $0.4 < z < 0.6$ and the mass range $0.1-1.3 \times 10^{15}$ M$_\odot$, \excpres\ was designed to be a moderate-redshift analogue of \rexcess.
+Consisting of 31 X-ray-selected clusters in the redshift range $0.4 < z < 0.6$ and the mass range $0.1-1.3 \times 10^{15}$ M$_\odot$, \excpres\ was designed to be a moderate-redshift analogue of \rexcess.
 We use \excpres\ to test and validate a novel method to optimally bin X-ray data to reconstruct the 3D temperature distribution of the ICM.
 In the following, we present the \excpres\ sample, the \xmm\ observations and data analysis.
-We then describe our method for binning of the surface brightness profiles to derive optimal temperature profiles.
-It is applied to the \excpres\ sample, and the resulting profiles, and their dispersion, are compared to those of the local \rexcess\ sample.
+We describe our method for binning of the surface brightness profiles to derive optimal temperature profiles.
+The method is applied to the \excpres\ sample, and the resulting profiles, and their dispersion, are compared to those of the local \rexcess\ sample.
 Throughout this paper we assume a flat $\Lambda$CDM model with $H_0=70$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_m=0.3$ and $\Omega_\Lambda=0.7$.
 Uncertainties are quoted at the $68\%$ confidence level.
-The variables $\MV$ and $\RV$ are the total mass within $\RV$ and radius corresponding to a total density contrast $\Delta = 500 \, \rho_{\rm c}(z)$, where $\rho_{\rm c}(z)$ is the critical density of the universe at the cluster redshift.
+The variables $\MV$ and $\RV$ are the total mass within $\RV$ and radius corresponding to a total density contrast of $\Delta = 500 \, \rho_{\rm c}(z)$, where $\rho_{\rm c}(z)$ is the critical density of the universe at the cluster redshift.